- 1. Layer lighting across your living room

 Living room fall decor can be really comforting when it has a craft-appeal.

-'If you love the idea of fall craft ideas but simply don't have the time or space, why not use paint tricks to update your living space for fall?' suggests Lucy Searle, Editor in Chief of Homes & Gardens.
+'If you love the idea of fall craft ideas but simply don't have the time or space, why not use paint tricks to update your living space for fall?' suggests Lucy Searle, editor in chief of Homes & Gardens.
 'The paint effect in the living room above has been created with stencils, but you could paint free-hand to introduce a living room feature wall idea that's not only unique but easy to update or replace when the next season approaches.

 Fall wreath ideas and fall mantel ideas are two living room fall decor basics that can instantly lend a cheery feel, and they're always at their most charming when they have been created with seasonal finds from your flowerbeds (or a florists').

 'It's easy to make a fall wreath around a ready-made base (my favorite is this artificial fall wreath from Amazon because you only have to add a few sprigs to it for it to look really full); and you can make a mantel garland to match.'

-3. Choose fall flowers to complement furnishings
+4. Choose fall flowers to complement furnishings

-Snuggle up and get comfy with warming fall color schemes: a palette of pinks and an eclectic, elegant union of patterns, shapes and materials to create a cozy and comforting fall living room space.
-Here, florals in the fabrics and colors in the artwork have been cleverly matched to the fall flowers for pots, which can be dried and kept indoors to lend color and texture to your scheme right through winter.
+Here, in this beautiful living room designby OKA, florals in the fabrics and colors in the artwork have been cleverly matched to the fall flowers for pots, which can be dried and kept indoors to lend color and texture to your scheme right through winter.

-'Pine cone Christmas craft ideas can start being useful from September onwards,' says stylist and Homes & Gardens' Deputy Editor Jo Bailey.
-'Display them singly or piled into bowls or use them as one of your Mason jar crafts.'
+'Pine cone Christmas craft ideas can start being useful from September onwards,' says stylist and Homes & Gardens' deputy editor Jo Bailey.
+'Display them singly or piled into bowls – or use them as one of your Mason jar crafts.'